transciit/TransCIIT-Project/README.md

 ### Deploy to Vercel

-Deploy this Next JS Boilerplate on Vercel in one click:
+Deploy this Project on Vercel in one click:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/phanuelmutuma/trans-ciit-project)